feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-4">
         <h3>Use case</h3>
         <h2>Software assessment</h2>
-        <p class="lead">Code reading is the single most expensive development activity.
+        <p>Code reading is the single most expensive development activity.
 Much of reading is actually about finding interesting places.
 Finding the root cause, finding where to add a new feature.
 Those are search activities.
 Or visualization ones.</p>
-        <p class="lead"><a href="/usecases/software-assessment" class="btn btn-block btn-lg btn-margin btn-default">Read more</a></p>
+        <a href="/usecases/software-assessment" class="btn btn-block btn-lg btn-margin btn-default">Read more</a>
       </div>
       <div class="col-lg-8">
         <div class="sample">